IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 In cases where an address would be assigned by DHCPv6 and no matching PvD could be found, hosts MAY associate the assigned address with any implicit PvD received on the same interface or to multiple of implicit PvD received on the same interface.
 This is intended to resolve backward compatibility issues with rare deployments choosing to assign addresses with DHCPv6 while not sending any matching PIO.
+Implementations are suggested to flag or log such scenarios as errors to help detect misconfigurations.

 ### DHCPv4 configuration association {#dhcpv4}